HamStudy/hamstudy-hambook/general2023/content/Part 2. Operating as a General/Chapter 8. Operating Techniques and Procedures/section 8-1 Getting Started on HF.md

 - Get comfortable with SSB reception
 - Identify where the DX (distant) stations are operating

-Most successful HF operators spend far more time listening than transmitting.
-This practice builds knowledge of propagation patterns and operating conventions.
+Here's a secret: The best HF operators have "golden ears" developed through hours of listening.
+They know when 20 meters opens to Europe, recognize the sound of long-path propagation, and can tell you which DX station has the best operating skills—all from listening.

 ##### Making Your First HF Contacts